metablaster/WindowsFirewallRuleset/Readme/ProblematicTraffic.md

 restarts, however shuting down system and turning back on will reproduce the problem regardless of rules.
 - Another possible cause could be that some other hidden interface is generating this traffic.
 - Additional investigation need by allowing all packets explicitly.

+## Case 8: Connection dropped when specific network interface is assigned to rule

+- In addition to interfaces shown in GPO which can be configured with InterfaceType parameter there are some hidden network interfaces which need access to network, but not possible to configure rules for these interfaces, except allowing all interfaces.

+### Case 8: Troubleshooting

+- `Use Get-NetadApter` and `Get-NetIPInterface` to gather hidden adapter info
+- Use `-InterfaceAlias` instead of `-InterfaceType` when defining firewall rule
+- See PowerShellCommands.md and Links.md for details

+### Case 8: Audit result

+- TODO: additional investigation needed.